Click here to view our video explaining how HELP's Brain Power Program can change your life!

 Short for Individualized Education Program.
 A plan that details the support and services (such as speech therapy or multisensory reading instruction) a school will provide to meet the individual needs of a student with a disability who qualifies for special education.

-independent educational evaluation
+Independent educational evaluation

 An evaluation conducted by a qualified examiner who is not employed by the school district.
 Often referred to as IEE.

-independent school for students with learning disabilities
+Independent school for students with learning disabilities

 A private school specifically designed to educate students with learning disabilities.
 Many of these schools also specialize in educating students with ADHD.
 These schools charge tuition, but some families may receive some public funding for students eligible for special education.